baralsamrat/MSCS631_WireShark_5/README.md

 ### Question 13: Find the first IP datagram containing the first part of the segment sent to 128.119.245.12 by your computer (using traceroute with a packet length of 3000 bytes).
 Has that segment been fragmented across more than one IP datagram?

+Yes, the segment has been fragmented.

 ### Question 14: What information in the IP header indicates that this datagram has been fragmented?

+Fragment Offset: 185, Flags: 0x01

 ### Question 15: What information in the IP header for this packet indicates whether this is the first fragment versus a latter fragment?

+This is the first fragment (Fragment Offset is 0).

 ### Question 16: How many bytes are there in this IP datagram (header plus payload)?

+56

 ### Question 17: Inspect the datagram containing the second fragment of the fragmented UDP segment.
 What information in the IP header indicates that this is not the first datagram fragment?

+Fragment Offset is 185, indicating it is not the first fragment.

 ### Question 18: What fields change in the IP header between the first and second fragment?

+Between the first and second fragments, the Fragment Offset and Total Length fields change, while the Identification, Source IP, Destination IP, and Protocol fields remain the same.

 ### Question 19: Find the IP datagram containing the third fragment of the original UDP segment.
 What information in the IP header indicates that this is the last fragment of that segment?

+The absence of the 'More Fragments' (MF) flag indicates this is the last fragment.

 ## Part 3: IPv6